Skip to main content

 This one is a no-brainer, really.
 If you’re concerned at all about your baby’s safety, go ahead and wake them up.
 Yes, you might have to deal with some crying or screaming, but that’s much better than the alternative.

-To ensure the safest sleep for your baby, make sure that they’re sleeping on their back and that they’re in a crib that’s mess-free.
+To ensure the safest sleep for your baby, make sure they’re sleeping on their back and they’re in a crib that’s mess-free.
 That means no blankets, no stuffed animals, and no crib bumpers.
 While these items seem harmless and are actively marketed toward new parents, they are a choking or suffocation hazard under certain circumstances.
 It’s best to leave those kinds of items outside of the crib.

-Furthermore, the American Academy of Pediatrics recommends putting your baby down to sleep in their own space (not on the couch or in your bed) and ensuring that their crib has a firm, flat mattress.
+Furthermore, the American Academy of Pediatrics recommends putting your baby down to sleep in their own space (not on the couch or in your bed) and ensuring their crib has a firm, flat mattress.

-Mother holding a baby in a nursery
+Mother holding a baby in a nursery.

 What’s the best way to wake up your baby?